moliver28/research-handbook/content/handbook/company/okrs/_index.md

 1. Remaining dependencies to achievement
 1. Next steps, if incomplete

-This is also a time to discuss function [KPIs](/handbook/company/kpis/).
+This is also a time to discuss function [KPIs](/handbook/company/kpis/) and functional level OKRs that E-Group feel should be highlighted with the broader team.

 ### Making changes within quarter